How Many Monarchs Are Buried At Windsor Castle?

-Ten British monarchs are currently buried at Windsor Castle, specifically in St. George’s Chapel.
-This includes prominent figures such as Henry VIII, Charles I, George III, George IV, William IV, Edward IV, and more recently, Queen Elizabeth II.
+Eleven British monarchs are currently buried at Windsor Castle, specifically in St. George’s Chapel.
+This consists of Edward IV, Henry VI, Henry VIII, Charles I, George III, George IV, William IV, Edward VII, George V, George VI, and Elizabeth II.

 Let’s explore this in detail: